-The Windows 2008 Server Enterprise Edition Operating System, which hosts the TOE.
+The Windows Server Operating System hosts the TOE.
 As the TOE is software only it lives as a process in the Operating System (OS) and uses the resources of the OS.
-These resources comprise general functionality (e.g. the memory management and scheduling features of the OS) as well as specific functionality of the OS, which is important for the security functionality of the TOE (see chapter 7 for more details)
+These resources comprise general functionality (e.g. the memory management and scheduling features of the OS) as well as specific functionality of the OS, which is important for the security functionality of the TOE (see chapter 7 for more details).

-Other parts of the SQL Server 2008 Platform, which might be installed together with the TOE.
+Other parts of the SQL Server 2012 Platform might be installed together with the TOE.
 The TOE is the central part of a complete DBMS platform, which realizes all security functionality as described in this ST. However other parts of the platform may be installed on the same machine if they are needed to support the operation or administration of the TOE.
 However these other parts will interact with the TOE in the same way, every other client would do.